The Big Unanswered Questions After Michael Cohen's Capitol Hill Marathon

 But so far there isn't any public evidence to support Cohen's claim beyond the circumstantial observation that nothing in Trump world happened without Trump's say-so.
 Democrats and Trump's opponents had hoped phone records might help prove the elder Trump knew of the meeting in advance and gave his approval, but they did not.

-Cohen might not be telling the truth and last week Republicans battered him for hours over his confessed false statements, including to Congress.
+Cohen might not be telling the truth, and last week Republicans battered him for hours over his confessed false statements, including to Congress.

 Even if his account is accurate it still doesn't explain everything.
 What made Trump decide when to involve Cohen and when to exclude him?